jpierre03/JenericAHP/README.md

 JenericAHP
 ==========

-A Java library implementing the AHP multicriteria method
+A Java library implementing the AHP multicriteria method.